Sunday, September 26, 2021

 During my early baseball days, I played for three years for the Flying A's, the team with the worst win/loss record in the Central Little League.
 I was part of one of the two teams out of Montlake Playfield and Montlake was a great park.
 It’s true that the outfield got a little soft due to being built on a Dahlia field that had flourished on a peat bog, but it was a beautiful place to play ball.
 But whenever we played Bert’s IGA or Bryant’s Marina at their home field (Washington Park Playfield) I was stunned by what a perfect baseball park it was.
 It was nestled in this little valley, ringed with trees that provided the perfect amount of shade with their emerald beauty.

 We always lost in Washington Park.
-Heck, Dale and Jim’s Flying A’s lost everywhere we played but the kids who played for Bert’s and Bryant’s always rubbed it in more than other teams.
+Heck, Dale and Jim’s Flying A’s lost everywhere we played but the kids who played for Bert’s IGA and Bryant’s Marina always rubbed it in more than other teams.
 Let’s face it; Whether I was whiffing at Emil Giese’s highspeed left-arm, side-arm breaking in and down slider or Too-Tall (Tom) Podall’s ridiculous fast ball that came through the strike zone at an impossibly sharp downward angle the only thing I had to enjoy during my at bats in Washington Park was the scenery.

 2017 - SMA - 191203